Gin Craze: Legislative responses

+End of the Gin Craze

 The Gin Craze began to diminish after the Gin Act 1751.
 This Act lowered the annual licence fees, but encouraged "respectable" gin selling by requiring licensees to trade from premises rented for at least £10 a year.
 Historians suggest that gin consumption was reduced not as a result of legislation but because of the rising cost of grain.
 Landowners could afford to abandon the production of gin and this, coupled with population growth and a series of poor harvests, resulted in lower wages and increased food prices.

 The Gin Craze had mostly ended by 1757.
 The government tried to ensure this by temporarily banning the manufacture of spirits from domestic grain.
 There was a resurgence of gin consumption during the Victorian era, with numerous "gin palaces" appearing.
 In 1840, the amount of gin consumed in London (but by that time with a population in excess of one million) finally matched that from when prohibition ended in 1743.